 - When to eat: Earlier than in Spain!
 Lunch is from 1-3, dinner for locals really starts at 9, but first orders may be at 8, and tourist places will serve you earlier.
 Many of the new bars serve food all day.

-- The price of nibbling The ‘couvert’ is legally included in the price of the meal – bread, that is, and probably olives.
-But as you sit down in many traditional restaurants, they will bring you nibbles, ‘aperitivos’ or ‘entradas’ – they could be cod balls, ham or cheese.
+- The price of nibbling The ‘couvert’ is not included in the price of the meal – bread, that is, and probably olives.
+And as you sit down in many traditional restaurants, they might also bring you nibbles, ‘aperitivos’ or ‘entradas’ – they could be cod balls, ham or cheese.
 These are not free.
 If you don’t want them, don’t touch, send them politely back.
 But don’t be too cross – this is how it works here.
 They are to share, and it is a lovely way to start a meal.

 - Drink mineral water All the locals do, and Portugal has some lovely ones, northern Portugal in particular.

 - Uma meia dose A half portion.
 It’s perfectly normal to ask for one of these, or to share a full ‘dose’ between two.
 Portions in traditional restaurants are crazily huge.

 - Lubricate with olive oil It’s what the locals do.
 There’s usually a bottle on the table in traditional places.